 The Company may issue Shares as consideration for in kind contributions of securities.
 Any such contribution must comply however with (i) each Sub-Fund's Investment Objective and (ii) the Investment Restrictions.
-Furthermore, any such contribution in kind will be valued in a report of the Company's Auditor, the cost of which will be borne by the contributing investors.
+Furthermore, any such contribution in kind will be valued in a report of the Auditor of the Company, the cost of which will be borne by the contributing investors.